 Thanks for reading the Alignex Blog!
 We hope you found our recommendations on the best hardware to run SOLIDWORKS helpful in optimizing your workstation and getting the best SOLIDWORKS performance to meet your needs.

 Check out our SOLIDWORKS System Requirements compatibility charts to see a complete list of supported products.
-Plus, take a minute to for the latest technical content delivered straight to your inbox.
+Plus, take a minute to subscribe to the Alignex Blog below for the latest technical content delivered straight to your inbox.

 Written by Mack Rasmussen